Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (b) determine that the matter may be resolved through mediation or conciliation between the parties (refer to Section 6A below) and upon resolution, determine that no further action be taken; or

-(c) determine that the matter should be considered as an allegation of Category 1 general misconduct and issue an allegation letter (as detailed in Section 4.8) to the student for interview with the Pro Vice-Chancellor (Students); or
+(c) determine that the matter should be considered as an allegation of Category 1 general misconduct and issue an allegation letter (as detailed in Section 4.8) to the student for interview with the Academic Registrar and Director, Student Services; or

 (d) determine that the matter should be considered as an allegation of Category 2 general misconduct and issue an allegation letter (as detailed in Section 4.8) to the student for hearing by the Student General Misconduct Committee.

-4.7.6 The Pro Vice-Chancellor (Students), or delegate, must ensure that a complete record of the investigation is captured by documenting every step, including all discussions, phone calls, interviews, decisions and conclusions made during the investigation.
+4.7.6 The Academic Registrar and Director, Student Services, or delegate, must ensure that a complete record of the investigation is captured by documenting every step, including all discussions, phone calls, interviews, decisions and conclusions made during the investigation.
 These records must be stored securely to maintain confidentiality; refer to Sections 10 and 14 of these procedures.

 4.8 Issuing an allegation letter for general misconduct